History of Switzerland: Industrialisation

 Swiss universities in the late 19th century are notable for the number of female students receiving medical education.

+One study from the 1890's painted a positive picture of conditions in Switzerland by that time, describing it as having "more beautiful, thriving cities, more clean villages, more well-kept small farms, than in any other like area of Europe" while also stating that the country had "literally hundreds of rural communes in which dependent poverty – as seen in pauperism, in workhouses – is unknown."

 World Wars (1914–1945)

 The major powers respected Switzerland's neutrality during World War I. In the Grimm–Hoffmann Affair, the Allies denounced a proposal by one politician to negotiate peace on the Eastern Front; they wanted the war there to continue to tie Germany down.

 While the industrial sector began to grow in the mid-19th century, Switzerland's emergence as one of the most prosperous nations in Europe—the "Swiss miracle"—was a development of the short 20th century, among other things tied to the role of Switzerland during the World Wars.